 An electrolyte is a substance that conducts electricity when dissolved in water.
-Electrolytes, such as sodium and potassium, are essential for a number of bodily functions.
+Electrolytes, such as sodium and potassium, are essential for a number of functions in the body.

 Everyone needs electrolytes to survive.
 Many automatic processes in the body rely on a small electric current to function, and electrolytes provide this charge.

 Electrolytes interact with each other and the cells in the tissues, nerves, and muscles.
-A balance of different electrolytes is vital for healthy function.
+A balance of different electrolytes is crucial for the body to function.